joon6093/k8s-sigterm-handler/README.md

 ## ⚙️ Requirements
 To use the Sigterm Handler, ensure your project meets the following requirements.

+- **Operating System:** Verified to work on Linux, macOS, and Windows.
+(Uses non-standard APIs for direct signal handling, which may exhibit different behavior across JVMs and OSs.)
 - **Spring Boot:** 3.0.0 or higher
 - **Java:** 17 or higher

 ## 📦 Dependency
 To integrate the Sigterm Handler into your project, follow the steps below based on your build tool.